Up the Chastity Belt

-Up the Chastity Belt (U.S. title: Naughty Knights; also known as The Chastity Belt) is a 1971 British comedy film directed by Bob Kellett and starring Frankie Howerd.
+Up the Chastity Belt (US title: Naughty Knights; also known as The Chastity Belt) is a 1971 British comedy film directed by Bob Kellett and starring Frankie Howerd.
 It was written by Sid Colin, Ray Galton and Alan Simpson.

 It was the second of three film spin-offs from the TV series Up Pompeii!
 (1969–1970), the first being Up Pompeii (1971), and the third Up the Front (1972).

 Plot

 Eleanor of Aquitaine gives birth to twin sons, Lurkalot first and then Richard.
 But the nobles, led by Sir Braggart de Bombast, abduct baby Lurkalot and abandon him in a forest to die.
 He is raised by a family of pigs who belong to Sir Coward de Custard who takes him in as a serf.
 By way of remittance, Lurkalot aids his master by selling love potions and chastity belts as well as some unusual inventions in the local village, as Sir Coward is not a particularly successful noble.
 Lurkalot is also visited by strange "voices" in the middle of the night who speak to him and try to tell him who he really is, but get drowned out by events like lightning.

 All grown up, Richard is bored of ruling England and decides to go on a crusade.
 Meanwhile, Sir Braggart de Bombast wants to acquire Sir Coward's lands and daughter for himself and makes him an offer.
 Sir Coward refuses but invites Sir Braggart and his followers to a banquet so as not to offend them, but refuses to toast Prince John.
 Offended, Sir Braggart challenges Sir Coward to a duel, with Lady Lobelia as the prize.
 Lurkalot, although not a knight, takes up the challenge as the "Man with no name" and defeats Sir Braggart's champion, Sir Grumbell de Grunt, with the aid of a giant magnet.
 Realising that the rules of chivalry have not been met, Sir Braggart declares the duel void and declares war.
 Lurkalot and Lady Lobelia flee to his workshop where to protect his master's daughter, he locks her up with a chastity belt.

 Sir Coward responds to the challenge by running away to join the crusades, whilst Lurkalot, encouraged by his voices, goes to find both him and Richard the Lionheart.
 Once in the Holy Land, he discovers that the "crusades" are actually a Bacchanalian orgy, an excuse to leave the wives and families for a few years.
 Saladin is actually a friend of a crusader and started everything.
 Richard will not leave the Holy Land, as he is with Scheherazade and insists on trying every position in the Kama Sutra.
 Lurkalot's voices provide inspiration, and he takes all the unused weaponry and fashions them into chastity belts.
 He then brings feminism to Saladin's women, who go on strike, and Richard is forced to return home.